xapian/xapian-gsoc-proposal/proposal.rst

       * Implement the build system properly for bindings in go using the existing wrapper(for linux) and review it with the mentors.

       * Understand Xapian bindings for other implemented languages.

+      * Automated script for handling exceptions in golang.

 First Month :
   June 1st-6th  :